GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/data_governance/README.md

 This example illustrates how to use the `data_governance` sub module.

+**Note:** In a real context, the key stored in the secret should be provided by your security team.

 To provision this example, do the following from within this directory:

 1. Create a key and secret: